sugeedarou/ChromeNewTabIcons/README.md

 # ChromeNewTabIcons

+The bookmarks of the chrome bookmarks bar in every new tab.

 ![Screenshot1](screenshot.png)

-Bookmarks are synced to the default chrome bookmarks bar.

-Use it to manage and rearrange the icons.
+Use the bookmarks bar to manage and rearrange the icons.

 The random background images are taken from https://source.unsplash.com/